Sh4peSh1fter/job-hunt/docs/adr/ADR-001-database-choice.md

 4.  **DuckDB:**
     *   Pros: Fast analytical queries, can query various file formats directly.
-    *   Cons: Potentially overkill for primary transactional storage; more OLAP-focused.
+    *   Cons: Potentially overkill for primary transactional storage; more OLAP-focused for this application's needs.

-## Decision

-**SQLite** is chosen as the primary local database solution for the "job-hunt" application.

-## Rationale

-*   **Simplicity & Robustness:** SQLite provides a good balance of features, reliability, and ease of use for a local application.
-It's serverless and requires no complex setup.
-*   **Python/FastAPI Integration:** Excellent libraries and ORM support (like SQLAlchemy with FastAPI) make integration straightforward.
-*   **Structured Data:** It's a relational database, capable of handling structured data and relationships, which will be beneficial for storing tool outputs and potential future features like tracking job applications.
-*   **Performance:** More than adequate for a single-user local application.
-*   **Google Sheets Sync:** Relational data from SQLite can be readily transformed into a tabular format suitable for synchronization with Google Sheets.

-While flat files are simpler for very basic needs, they lack the querying and data integrity features that SQLite offers.
-TinyDB is a good lightweight option but SQLite provides more robust relational capabilities.
-DuckDB is powerful but more suited for analytical workloads rather than the primary application database in this context.

-## Consequences
+## Consequences of Choosing SQLite

-*   The application will have a dependency on SQLite (which is built into Python, so no external installation is usually needed).
+*   The application will have a dependency on SQLite (which is built into Python).
+*   SQLAlchemy will be used as the ORM for database interaction, and Alembic for migrations.
-*   Data will be stored in a single `.sqlite` file, making it portable and easy to back up.
+*   Data will be stored in a single `.sqlite` file in the `backend` directory (e.g., `backend/job_hunt.db`), making it portable and easy to back up.
-*   Development will involve choosing an appropriate way to interact with SQLite (e.g., SQLAlchemy ORM, or direct SQL queries via `sqlite3` module).
+*   All core database operations will be local and not require an internet connection.